GPU /GPGPU /TPU progamming links / SuperComputing at your fingertips

 Implementierung von FEMMethoden auf programmierbaren Grafikkarten

-FFT auf der GPU Von Alexander Kubias
+auf der GPU Von Alexander Kubias

 A litle bit older (SOFA see below):